chimanaco/p5template/README.md

 p5template
 ==========

-This is my set for templates to start to code in Processing.
+This is my template sets to start to code in Processing.

 Templates
 -----